 How Long to Visit Universal Orlando

-In general, Universal Studios Orlando and Universal’s Islands of Adventure can both be accomplished in one to two days – one if you arrive right away at park open and/or streamline you to-do list to just your must-dos, two if you’d like to have more time to see everything.
+Can you see all of Universal Orlando in one day?
+In general, Universal Studios Orlando and Universal’s Islands of Adventure can both be accomplished best in two-three days.
+Or one day if you arrive right away at park open, streamline your to-do list, and are really pushing it all day long.
+Two or three days are greatly preferred, especially for those who have never been before.
 For first-time visitors, three days with a park-to-park pass gives you plenty of time to do everything in both parks and still return to your favorites.
 Of course, if you’re planning to do Volcano Bay as well, you’ll want to tack on another day, and we suggest saving at least a night or a chunk of a day to enjoy Universal CityWalk.

 Where to Stay Near Universal Orlando